How Do We Perform In Everyday Life?

 What acting techniques do we use?

-This isn’t a moral code whereby sincerity equals good and skepticism equals bad, but rather a spectrum that indicates the level of emotional investment in each role.
+This isn’t a moral code whereby sincerity equals good and cynicism equals bad, but rather a spectrum that indicates the level of emotional investment in each role.

 Now, you might not prepare for these roles the same way a professional actor does.
 But that’s because you’re not Marlon Brando playing Vito Corleone on the set of The Godfather.